Non-spherical effects on the mass function of Primordial Black Holes

 Here we set $p=0$ because the probability distribution of $p$ is maximized at $p \approx 0$, and the dominant contribution comes from the cases with $p\approx0$ as will be explicitly shown later.
 Further details on the effect of the non-vanishing value of $p$ are given in the companion paper~\cite{companion}.

-Eq.~\eqref{eq:ec} indicates that, for the value of $\mu$ very close to $\mu_{\rm c,sp}$, the possible parameter region of $e$ for PBH formation is limited to the tiny region.
-Naively combining this result with the expression \eqref{eq:scalingM}, one may conclude that the mass function is significantly suppressed in the small mass scaling region by the effect of ellipticity.
+Equation \eqref{eq:ec} indicates that, for the value of $\mu$ very close to $\mu_{\rm c,sp}$, the possible parameter region of $e$ for PBH formation is limited to the tiny region (see Fig.\ref{fig:P_ep}).
+Naively combining this result with the expression \eqref{eq:scalingM}, one may conclude that the mass function is significantly suppressed in the small mass scaling region by the effect of ellipticity (see Fig.14 in \cite{companion}).
 However, this is not necessarily the case because the relation between the mass and $\mu$ should be dependent on the ellipticity $e$.